-- The replacement of 6 miles of neighborhood sewer pipes. - The completion of the Headworks Project, which replaced outdated bar screens with new technology that removes over 276 tons of plastic and debris per year from incoming wastewater. - The seismic upgrade of our Pump and Blower Building.
-This building houses critical large pumps and equipment that convey wastewater through the treatment process. - The completion of the award-winning Wet Scrubber Research Project.
+- The completion of the Headworks Project, which replaced outdated bar screens with new technology that removes over 276 tons of plastic and debris per year from incoming wastewater. - The seismic upgrade of our Pump and Blower Building.
+This building houses critical large pumps and equipment that convey wastewater through the treatment process.

+The completion of the award-winning Wet Scrubber Research Project.
 This project tested a new air cleaning technology system, saving over \$14 million in capital costs.